dhaval201279/dhaval-shah.com/content/post/2024-12-09-parallel-processing-reactor-vs-jdk.md

 I am sure all of us would have implemented some kind of business logic, which is primarily tasked with heavy IO operations.
 Recently I got an opportunity to implement similar use case.
 Considering my obsession with [Performance Engineering](https://en.wikipedia.org/wiki/Performance_engineering), I was able to discover an interesting finding about [parallel](https://en.wikipedia.org/wiki/Parallel_computing) execution within [Java](https://www.java.com/en/) ecosystem

-Cutting across the noise, to make this post more concise and succinct, I will just be focussing on following areas :
+I'll keep this concise and focus on three main areas:
 1. Understanding **What** part of requirements
 2. High level overview of available solutions
 3. Comparative analysis of available solutions from software & performance engineering standpoint

 ## 1. Understanding what part of overall requirements

-At a high level requirement definition comprised of -
+At a high level, the requirement were:
-1. Implement a business logic that reads object from list
+1. Implement a business logic that reads objects from a list.
-2. For each object retrieved from list, perform IO intensive operations i.e. invoke bunch of downstream system APIs
+2. For each object, perform IO-intensive operations by invoking multiple downstream system APIs.
-3. Each object present in list and its corresponding business logic to be executed  is independent
+3. Each object's logic is independent of the others.
-4. Maximum number of downstream APIs to be invoked for each object in list is 10
+4. A maximum of 10 downstream APIs to be invoked per object.

 ## 2. High level overview of available solutions

-Based on above requirement, solution seems to be pretty simple and straightforward - Iterate list and execute business logic in parallel for each of the objects in list.
-I being a typical [Java]() / [Spring]() engineer, obvious choice that I had considered -
+The solution seemed straightforward - iterate the list and execute the business logic in parallel for each object.
+As a [Java](https://www.java.com/en/) / [Spring](https://spring.io/) engineer, I considered two options:
 - [JDK 21](https://www.oracle.com/java/technologies/javase/jdk21-archive-downloads.html)based implementation
 - [Spring Core Reactor](https://spring.io/reactive) based implementation